Itsey/itsey.github.io/docs/molly-rules.md

 Using things like common editorconfig files, gitignore files and so on allows for greater consistency among teams and shift left approach to consistency around code formatting and source code best practices.
 Its likely that allowing overrides of these files at lower levels in the code base is wise.

-#### <a name="MC0100"></a> MC0100 - Editor Config Must Match Master
+#### <a name="MC0100"></a> MC0100 - Editor Config Must Match Primary

-Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+Primary files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
 Editor config ensures that coding style is enforced by the IDE.

 * The folder root\src must have a file called .editorconfig present.
-* That file must be identical to the file stored %primaryroot%\master.editorconfig
+* That file must be identical to the file stored %COMMONROOT%\common.editorconfig

-#### <a name="MC0101"></a> MC0101 - Git Ignore Must Match Master
+#### <a name="MC0101"></a> MC0101 - Git Ignore Must Match Primary

-Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+Primary files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
 Gitignore ensures that sensitive files and files that should not be source managed are skipped.

 * The root folder must have a file called .gitignore present.
-* That file must be identical to the file stored %primaryroot%\master.gitignore
+* That file must be identical to the file stored %COMMONROOT%\common.gitignore

-#### <a name="MC0102"></a> MC0102 - Nuget.config must match master.
+#### <a name="MC0102"></a> MC0102 - Nuget.config Must Match Primary.

-Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+Primary files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
 Nuget config controls the way that packages are downloaded and should be consistant for an organisation.

-* The root folder must have a file called nuget.config present.
+* The root\src folder must have a file called nuget.config present.
-* That file must be identical to the file stored %masterroot%\master.nuget.config
+* That file must be identical to the file stored %COMMONROOT%\common.nuget.config

-#### <a name="MC0103"></a> MC0103 - Directory.Props must match master.
+#### <a name="MC0103"></a> MC0103 - Directory.Props Must Match Primary.

-Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
-To define specific MSBuild properties that must be included in a solution ensure that the directory.props file exists and is the same as the master copy.
+Primary files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+To define specific MSBuild properties that must be included in a solution ensure that the directory.props file exists and is the same as the primary copy.

 * The root folder must have a file called directory.Props present.
-* That file must be identical to the file stored %primaryroot%\master.directory.props
+* That file must be identical to the file stored %COMMONROOT%\common.directory.props

 ### MC02XX - Supply Chain Woes